markwryan/modernizing-legacy-systems/PITCHME.md

 `git subtree --split`

-* takes in a folder in the repo
+* takes in a path inside the repo
 * creates a branch in the repo only containing that folder as the root

 +++